AldenHarcourt/Stock-Analyzer/README.md

 -only accepts equity, no mutual funds, ETFs, crypto, etc.
 3) Then, the program will display a data table with the current market price, forward PE ratio, and price to book ratio.

+IMPORTANT: Due to recent changes in the implementation of the Yahoo Finance API the program no longer runs as intented.